Designer paint colors do not need to be designer-expensive.

 In most cases, a box will pop up, giving you the option to Copy Image.

-Some sites--due to Flash or .pdf limitations--will not allow you to Copy image.
+- Scenario #1: copy image does not work: Some sites—due to Flash or .pdf limitations—will not allow you to Copy image.
 Instead, manually select that color through a built-in Windows feature called Snipping Tool.
 Snipping Tool is like a mini screen capture.
 You can capture anything you want, no matter how small.
-Select only the color you want to capture, being careful not to include other... colors.
+Select only the color you want to capture, being careful not to include other colors.

 Open Your Paint Software

 Now, open your paint software.
-Free paint/graphic program abound.
+There are plenty of free paint/graphics programs available.
 One free application is called Paint.NET.

 Pick the Color

 Most programs have a color-picker feature.
 Paint.NET's feature is called Color Picker.
-Touch the eye-dropper icon on any color on the computer screen, and Color Picker will identify the color for you.Continue to 6 of 8 below.
+Touch the eye-dropper icon on any color on the computer screen, and the Color Picker will identify the color for you.Continue to 5 of 7 below.